kamran502/Getting_and_Cleaning_Data_Project/README.md

 - CodeBook.md, it describes the work that is being performed to achieve the goal.
 - averages_data.txt, this is an output file generated after running the R script.

-- Dataset, folder the includes all of the required data sets for this assignment.
+- Dataset, folder that includes all of the required data sets for this assignment.
-  THIS FOLDER IS NOT BEGING INCLUDED BECAUSE OF THE SIZE.
-DATA CAN ALSO BE DOWNLOADED FROM ABOVE URL.
+  Because of the size of data this folder is not being uploaded.
+Please download the zip file from above URL and unzip the folder in workiing directory and also rename the folder to "Dataset"